 Virtual reality used to be the sphere of gamers and geeks.
 But no longer.
-While it hasn’t received the widespread attention of AI, virtual reality — and it’s close cousin, augmented reality — is one of the more exciting HR tech trends happening.
+While it hasn’t received the widespread attention of AI, virtual reality — and it’s close cousin, augmented reality — is one of the more exciting HR technology trends happening.

 And no, it doesn’t involve donning a headset that transports you to a beachside tiki bar during the middle of the afternoon lull.

 When looking at some practical applications, there are a range of promising possibilities across three main areas:

 - Recruiting: Virtual reality tools can play a vital role in how your organization handles recruiting in the coming years.
 For example, employing VR makes sense for hands-on jobs where hiring managers can use VR simulations to test candidates’ skills.

 - strong>Onboarding: A similar application is useful during the onboarding phase.
 Companies can use VR to recreate training environments that are more practical or less dangerous than in the real world.
 Think construction, firefighting and similar jobs.

 - strong>Training: Educating employees is a third way organizations can use VR.
 One specific area is using it for sexual harassment training.
 An environment can be programmed to give employees an understanding of how to deal with situations and take preventative measures.
 It can also make employees aware of how to react if they see sexual harassment taking place.